Is Albania expensive to visit?

 In Albania, you will spend less money on a holiday.
-In Albania, on average travellers spend €42.00 per person per day.
-Whereas, in Montenegro former travellers spend €59.00 per person per day.
+In Albania, on average travelers spend €42.00 per person per day.
+Whereas, in Montenegro former travelers spend €59.00 per person per day.
 And Greece for instance is much more expensive with an average travel cost of €110.00 per person per day.

 The reason why Albania is less expensive, is because it is off-the-beaten-path.
 Whereas Greece has an established reputation for beach and island holidays, Albania is still relatively unknown.